Six operations formalism for generalized operads: Feynman categories reference guide.

 \subsection{Acknowledgment:}

 I would like to gratefully acknowledge the support of the Simons Center for Geometry and Physics where this paper was conceived of.
-In particular lectures delivered there by John Morgan entitled ``A topologists looks at sheaf theory'' as part of the program ``Interactions of Homotopy Theory and Algebraic Topology with Physics through Algebra and Geometry'' helped form the conceptual basis for this work.
-I have also benefited from helpful discussions with Alexander Berglund, Martin Markl, Dan Petersen, Dennis Sullivan, Bruno Vallette and Sasha Voronov.
+In particular lectures delivered there by John Morgan entitled ``A topologist looks at sheaf theory'' as part of the program ``Interactions of Homotopy Theory and Algebraic Topology with Physics through Algebra and Geometry'' helped form the conceptual basis for this work.
+I have also benefited from helpful discussions with Alexander Berglund, Gabriel Drummond-Cole, Martin Markl, Dan Petersen, Dennis Sullivan, Bruno Vallette and Sasha Voronov.
 I am grateful for the support of Stockholm University and IHES where portions of this paper were written.
-Finally, this paper owes an immersurable debt to my advisor Ralph Kaufmann who freely shared his knowledge and ideas with me over the course of countless conversations. }
+This paper was improved significantly by detailed and helpful suggestions and comments from an anonymous referee.
+Finally, this paper owes an immeasurable debt to my advisor Ralph Kaufmann who freely shared his knowledge and ideas with me over the course of countless conversations. }